verils/gotemplate4j/README.md

 - The format of **print** functions in Java are different from Golang
 - Achived only a few built-in fuctions
+- The processing of PipeNode is weak

 ## Waht is Next?

 - [x] Support complex number format
 - [ ] Support all *built-in* functions in Golang
+- [ ] Complete PipeNode for all types of identifiers